imax9000/destiny2-lore-books/books/From_the_Front.md

 "Well," she growled.
 "Are you taking challengers?"
 She squared her weight.
 "You can start with me."

-Dravus looked the bold youngling up and down, calculating the effort.
+Dracus looked the bold youngling up and down, calculating the effort.
 He had no great desire to impress the disgraced emperor's pampered daughter.
 The leader he knew and served was the dominus , dead or alive.
 But maybe there was money to be gained from this.
 He wouldn't turn his nose up at the prospect.

 He tossed the bird bones aside, lifted his gun, and fired a shot right into the Legionary's belly.
 She fell.